Zinc

-Brass, an alloy of copper and zinc in various proportions, was used as early as the third millennium BCE in the Aegean area and the region which currently includes Iraq, the United Arab Emirates, Kalmykia, Turkmenistan and Georgia.
+Brass, an alloy of copper and zinc in various proportions, was used as early as the third millennium BC in the Aegean area and the region which currently includes Iraq, the United Arab Emirates, Kalmykia, Turkmenistan and Georgia.
 In the second millennium BC it was used in the regions currently including West India, Uzbekistan, Iran, Syria, Iraq, and Israel.
 Zinc metal was not produced on a large scale until the 12th century in India, though it was known to the ancient Romans and Greeks.
-The mines of Rajasthan have given definite archeological evidence of zinc production harking back to the 6th century BCE.
+The mines of Rajasthan have given definite archeological evidence of zinc production harking back to the 6th century BC.
 The oldest man-made pure zinc comes from Zawar, Rajasthan, as early as the 9th century AD, when a distillation process was utilized to make virtually pure zinc.
 Alchemists would burn zinc metal in air to form what they called "philosopher's wool" or "white snow" (zinc oxide, ZnO).

 The element was probably named by the alchemist Paracelsus after the German word Zinke (prong, tooth).
 German chemist Andreas Sigismund Marggraf is credited with discovering pure metallic zinc in 1746.
 By 1800, work done by Luigi Galvani and Alessandro Volta had uncovered the electrochemical properties of zinc.

 Plating of corrosion-resistant zinc on iron, achieved by a process named hot-dip galvanization, is the major application for zinc.
 Other applications include electrical batteries, small non-structural casts, and alloys such as brass.
 A variety of zinc compounds are commonly used, such as zinc carbonate, zinc gluconate (as dietary supplements), zinc chloride (in deodorants), zinc pyrithione (anti-dandruff shampoos), and zinc sulfide (in luminescent paints).
 In addition, dimethylzinc and diethylzinc are used for the chemical syntheses of organic compounds.